flutter/website/flutter-for-ios.md

 job falls to Widgets.
 As mentioned in the Navigation section, screens in Flutter are represented by Widgets since "everything is a widget!"
-Use a `Navigator` to move between different `Route`s that represent different screens or pages, or maybe just different states or renderings of the same data.
+Use a `Navigator` to move between different `Route`s that represent different screens or pages, or maybe different states or renderings of the same data.

 ## How do I listen to iOS lifecycle events?